rn4ir/ScreenyPy/README.md

 ##### TODO:

-- Firfox support.
+- Switch between browser options: Chromium/Firefox.
 - Accept user input for the website URL, to test any URL.
-- a more reliable source of proxies.
+- A more reliable source of proxies.